|Course Length:||1 Year Full-Time|

 A combination of academic study, group discussion and reflection, and practical, work-based learning in the classroom will give you all the knowledge and skills you need to become a creative and innovative teacher.
 The programme also aims to develop a reflective and a critically analytical approach to education.

 You will spend up to 26 weeks on placement in schools, colleges and settings, putting your training into practice through assisting in and taking responsibility for classes, and working alongside mentors and peers to further your professional development.
 The focus initially is on observation and supporting teaching and learning.
 Your teaching timetable will increase as your training progresses and you become more confident and competent in the classroom.

 You will also develop your subject knowledge and gain useful contacts with religious communities that could help you during your teaching career, by visiting places of worship and meeting faith practitioners from the six main world religions represented in the Local Syllabi.

 How will I be assessed?

-A balanced combination of coursework and observed classroom experience will be assessed against academic criteria at Level 7 and the QTS Standards.
+You will be assessed, through a balanced combination of coursework and portfolio assessments, against both academic criteria and the Standards related to QTS.
 Various other tasks will enable you to show your competence in ICT and other areas of Religious Education.

 Before the end of your PGCE you will need to complete a Career Entry and Development Profile (CEDP) which acts as a useful bridge between your initial teacher training programme and your two-year induction as an early career teacher.